 Through the Untitled Film Stills, Sherman shows us precisely what – the different women a woman can become.
 The images in the series do not only represent the traditionally prescribed boundaries of feminine character, but they also portray images of possibility.
 After all, the artist herself becomes, though transiently, all these women.

 Makeup & femininity

 The artist emphasized the role-play characteristic of both identity and femininity.
 And it is no incident that women often denote the process of getting ready as “putting on their face.”
 For many decades, lipstick and mascara have been women’s war paint.
-Putting on makeup is not meant just to define a woman, but rather, to determine what kind of a woman she really is.
+Putting on makeup is not meant just to define a woman but rather, to determine what kind of a woman she really is.
 Is she a glittery lip gloss type of girl, or a lipstick kind of girl?
 Is she the type of woman who wears too much makeup, or the type that favors a bare or natural face?
-It is, therefore, a misnomer to say that a woman wears makeup to look beautiful; instead, women wear makeup to tell the world who they are.
+Therefore, it is a misnomer to say that a woman wears makeup to look beautiful; instead, women wear makeup to tell the world who they are.

 In the Making of Untitled, the artist sheds light on the journey of the series Untitled Film Stills: